Tel: 01236 425242

 What if I can’t sing?

 You won’t be alone!
-Although we have a beautiful organ we don’t have anyone to play it so instead we have a digital sound source wired to a powerful Yamaha amp which effectively covers up any ‘out of tune’ moments.
+We have a digital sound source wired to a powerful Yamaha amp which effectively covers up any ‘out of tune’ moments.
 You can always mime – again, you won’t be alone or if you prefer – don’t sing at all just read the words – that’s where the message really is.

 What about my children?